Arithmetic Wavefront Sets and Generic $L$-packets: Local Langlands Correspondence

 For an enhanced $L$-parameter $(\varphi,\chi)$ as above, we introduce its {\it contragredient} $(\wh\varphi, \wh\chi)$ to be the enhanced $L$-parameter of $\pi_a(\varphi, \chi)^\vee$ under the same Whittaker datum $a$, that is, we require that

 It is easy to see that this notion does not depend on $a$.
 The explicit formulas of $(\wh\varphi,\wh\chi)$ for various classical groups have been worked out (\cite{GI16, AG17b, At18}).
-For convenience, we summarize them in the following proposition and refer the details to \cite[Proposition B.4]{AG17b} and \cite[Section 3]{At18}.
+For convenience, we summarize them in the following proposition and refer to the details in \cite[Proposition B.4]{AG17b} and \cite[Section 3]{At18}.

 \begin{prop} For an enhanced $L$-parameter $(\varphi,\chi)$ as above, the contragredient $(\wh\varphi, \wh\chi)$ can be written, case by case, as follows: \begin{itemize} \item $G^*=\SO_\Fn^*$, $(\wh\varphi, \wh\chi) = (\varphi, \chi)$. \item $G^*=\Sp_{2n}$, $(\wh\varphi, \wh\chi) = (\varphi, \chi \cdot \eta_{-1})$.